-By the 8th October, (Fig 8), the waning moon didn't rise in the early part of the night to prevent people seeing the comet.
+By 8 October (Fig. 8) the waning moon did not rise in the early part of the night to prevent people seeing the comet.
 The tail was not as long as a few days earlier, but this was a definite window of opportunity.
 The comet was visible over a few nights, quite high in the sky, and with a reasonable length of tail, whatever the value of v was.

-Finally, we near the end of October when the observations of Halley's position in relation to Jupiter were made (Fig 9).
-Soon the fading comet would disappear into the evening twilight on its way to swing round the far side of the Sun.
+Finally, we near the end of October when the observations of Halley's position in relation to Jupiter were made (Fig. 9).
+Soon the fading comet would disappear into the evening twilight on its way to swing round the far side of the sun.

-4. Is there a Biblical reference to the comet?
+Is There a Biblical Reference to the Comet?

-Wolters14 was interested in the use of the word zohar in Daniel 12:3.
-The root occurs twice: yazhiru kezohar harakia "they shall shine like the brightness of the firmament"
+Wolters was interested in the use of the word zohar in Dan.
+12.3.
+The root occurs twice: yazhiru kezohar harakia 'they shall shine like the brightness of the firmament'.
+The new RSV translation is: